prebid/Prebid.js/dev-docs/get-started-with-prebid-server.md

 The Prebid Server settings (defined by the [`pbjs.setConfig`]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.setConfig) method) go in the same anonymous function where you define your ad units.
 This method must be called before `pbjs.requestBids`.

-The code in your Prebid configuration block should look something like the following.
-See the table below the code sample for definitions of the keys in the `setS2SConfig` object.
+The code in your Prebid configuration block should look something like the following (unless you want to show video ads, in which case see [Using Prebid Server to show video ads](#prebid-server-video-openrtb) below).

+See [The `s2sConfig` object](#the-s2sconfig-object) below for definitions of the keys in the `setS2SConfig` object.

 {% highlight js %}
 var pbjs = pbjs || {};